ccustodio99/iLCCD/docs/system-settings.md

 - Requisitions and job orders follow the stages for their module and department.
 - If no process exists, submissions remain pending until manually handled.
 - Other modules may reference these tables to implement similar approval flows.
+- The seed defines a default three-step chain (Head → President → Finance), but you can reorder or add stages to meet each department's needs.
+Existing stages remain intact when a process is edited.

 Example command to load the default processes: